 Whichever parent has primary physical custody of their children will receive child support which is calculated by a complex series of factors created by the Georgia Legislature.
 The Child Support Worksheets allow for substantial interpretation.
 We will work with you to ensure that the true financial situation of the family is reflected in this document which must be filed in every case.

 As a parent you have the right to seek an increase or decrease in child support every two years.
 While you may have given up some rights when you signed a settlement agreement, this right is rarely forfeited.

-The "new" child support guidelines enacted in 2007 and changed in 2008 allow the court to consider both parents income and earning ability when determining child support.
+The "new" child support guidelines enacted in 2007 and changed as recently as July 1, 2014 allow the court to consider both parents income and earning ability when determining child support.
 Parents also receive credit for insurance they provide for the children and may have their support adjusted for other extraordinary expenses for their children.

 A sample child support worksheet can be found here.

 All content contained within this site are the sole intellectual property of the Georgia Family Law Center and may not be reproduced without permission.
 Any questions or comments regarding this site may be directed to the corporate webmaster.

 Copyright © 2008 - 2014 Georgia Family Law Center.
 All rights reserved.